sensedeep/senselogs/README.md

 ### SenseDeep

 Please try best way to create serverless apps using the Serverless Developer Studio [SenseDeep](https://www.sensedeep.com/).
-It is integrated with SenseLogs and will control your filter levels with ease.
+It is integrated with SenseLogs and will control your filter levels for Lambdas without needing to redeploy.